 White dwarfs are composed of compact degenerative matter having very high density, which is because of the gravitational effects.
-Their density is estimated to be 1,000,000 times more than that of the Sun.
-Their average mass is estimated to be about 0.5 - 10 solar masses.
-Their diameter is similar to that of the Earth, which is approximately 100 times smaller than that of the Sun.
-They have a surface temperature of about 8,000 degrees Celsius.
-Even though they have a high surface temperature, their smaller size results in low brightness, only about 1 percent luminosity of the Sun.
+The density is estimated to be 1,000,000 times more than that of the Sun and the average mass to be about 0.5 - 10 solar masses.
+The diameter is approximately 100 times smaller than that of the Sun.

 Over a period of time, white dwarfs will continue to radiate heat.
 Eventually, the surface temperature will cool down to such an extent that they will no longer be visible, thus leading to formation of a cold black hole.